 Scanning and Faxing

-The library has a BookScan scanning station which allows users to scan books, documents and photos into .pdf, Word or jpeg files.
+The library has a BookScan scanning station which allows users to scan books, documents, and photos into .pdf, Word or jpeg files.
 Those files can then be sent to the print station ($0.15/page for black-and-white pages; $0.25/page for color), saved to a personal USB drive, uploaded to a Google Documents account, emailed, or faxed.
 Faxing from the scan station has a cost of $0.25/page for US/Canadian fax numbers or $1.00/page for international faxes.
 The station cannot receive faxes.
+As of 2019 the BookScan can also scan and convert up to 100 different languages in text or audio files.

-There are two digital readers available in the Local History area of the library capable of reading and printing microfilm and microfiche.
-Printing from the microfilm readers is black and white only at a cost of $0.15/page.
+There are two digital readers available on the same wall as our rotating art collection capable of reading and printing microfilm and microfiche.
+Printing from the microfilm readers is black and white at a cost of $0.15/page.

-The library currently has two black and white copiers.
-One is located near the BookScan station on the first floor and the second is near the children's reference machines on the second floor.
+The library currently has two black and white copiers located near the BookScan station on the first floor.
 Copies are $0.15/page.
 A change machine which accepts $1 and $5 bills is available in the lobby.

 The library has more than 20 iPads that it uses in conjunction with children's and teen programming.
 The iPads have a mix of free and pay apps including Codea, Minecraft, GarageBand, iMovie, Don't Let the Pigeon Run This App!, Teacher for a Day, and many more.
 Please contact the children's department at 262-524-3680 if you have more questions.